 How to Get a Delaware Marriage License

-Signing the Marriage License in Delaware
+Applying For a Marriage License in Delaware

 (a) Persons intending to be married within this State shall obtain a marriage license at least 24 hours prior to the time of the ceremony.

 (b) The license must be delivered to the person who is to officiate before the marriage can be lawfully performed.
 If the marriage is to be performed by or before any religious society, the license shall be delivered to the religious society or any officer thereof who is duly qualified according to § 106 of this title.